Research

 Undergraduate Transdisciplinary Engineering International Program Evaluation

-The Global Scientists and Engineers Program (GSEP) is Tokyo Tech’s purely English instruction-based undergraduate program in transdisciplinary science and engineering specifically designed for international students with minimal to no Japanese communication ability.
-My role in this research is designing the evaluation protocol, conducting analysis, and writing up the results of the evaluation for a conference.
-The evaluation consisted of questionnaires, mind mapping workshop, and focus group discussion conducted with the program’s first cohort who graduated in March 2020.
+The Global Scientists and Engineers Program (GSEP) is Tokyo Tech’s purely English instruction-based undergraduate program in transdisciplinary science and engineering designed for international students with minimal to no Japanese communication ability.
+My role in this research is designing the evaluation protocol, conducting analysis, and writing up the results for a conference.
+The evaluation consisted of questionnaires, a mind mapping workshop, and a focus group discussion conducted with the program’s first cohort who graduated in March 2020.
 Aside from traditional statistical analysis, natural language processing was also used to understand the evaluation results.
-The first cohort showed satisfaction being graduates of the program, expressed confidence in their transdisciplinary knowledge, and see themselves as global citizens.
+The first cohort showed satisfaction as graduates of the program, expressed confidence in their transdisciplinary knowledge, and saw themselves as global citizens.
 This evaluation is intended to be conducted on a regular basis.

 Using Technology for Improving Research Potential of Cambodian Undergraduates

 Developing highly skilled researchers is essential to accelerate the economic progress of developing countries such as Cambodia in Southeast Asia.
 Student's research capability growth starts with one's belief in their capacity to use the necessary information tools and their potential to succeed in research.
-We looked at how such beliefs, specifically research self-efficacy and information literacy, can be developed through a short-term intervention that uses MOOCs and assess their long-term effects.
-We learned that short-term training intervention has immediate positive effects on the undergraduate students' self-efficacies in Cambodian public provincial universities.
+We looked at how such beliefs, specifically research self-efficacy and information literacy, can be developed through a short-term intervention that uses MOOCs, and then assessed the training's long-term effects.
+We learned that short-term training intervention has immediate positive effects on undergraduate students' self-efficacies in Cambodian public provincial universities.
 However, while perfunctory interventions such as merely introducing the students to MOOCs and other relevant research tools over as little as three weeks can have significant positive effects, efforts must be made to sustain the benefits gained.
-My role in this research had been on assisting with literature review, analysis, writing, and presenting results in conferences.
-This research was led by Dr. Cheyvuth Seng and has concluded in April 2021.
+My role in this research had been to assist with literature review, analysis, writing, and presenting results at conferences.
+This research was led by Dr. Cheyvuth Seng and was concluded in April 2021.

 AI-assisted Writing Support for English as Second Language (ESL) Learners